 ‘World’s Best News’

 We support The World’s Best News – a Danish campaign formed by the UN, DANIDA and more than 100 Danish aid organizations.
 World’s Best News intends to inform about the huge progress made in developing countries.
 Challenges remain, but we are one step closer to ending extreme poverty.

 Transparency International Denmark

 We support the fight against corruption through our membership of the national association, Transparency International Denmark.
 The membership enhances our discouragement of corruption and underlines our desire to take active part in efforts to heighten the integrity of Danish society and business.

 Nelson Mandela Library Project

-We support for the non-profit Nelson Mandela Library Project, which gives South African children the opportunity to learn to read and eventually help them become self-supporting and independent individuals.
-The Nelson Mandela Library Project set out to freight containers into libraries with a long service life.
+We support the non-profit Nelson Mandela Library Project, which gives South African children the opportunity to learn to read and eventually help them become self-supporting and independent individuals.
+The Nelson Mandela Library Project transforms freight containers into libraries with a long service life.

 Visit the Nelson Mandela Library Project website.

 We support the local project ‘Skolehjaelpen’ (School Aid).
 Skolehjaelpen is an educational facility for local students, developed by the local Rotary Club through the organization’s youth club, Rotaract.
 The initiative helps children keep up at school by offering tutoring and homework assistance.